 formerly handmade, were now

-straight & neat.
+manufactured perfectly straight & neat.

 Fast forward to the 20th century, American housewives continued to take Spring cleaning very seriously.
 In the 1930s and 40s, the annual Spring clean was a family event.
 A simple broom couldn’t keep up with the dirt all year, so window treatments were taken down and washed, rugs were brought to the front porch and beat, cabinets were emptied and cleaned, and occasionally even wallpaper was changed out.
 Many took advantage of Spring to repaint walls and rearrange living room furniture.
 Some families hired additional help for the big event, and children knew not to get in the way.
 They also knew to expect leftovers for dinner since their mother had no time to prepare a home-cooked hearty meal during the annual Spring cleaning week.